'No war please': Rublev into Dubai final with peace plea

 Rublev won the title in Marseille last Sunday and has battled through some tight situations this week in the Emirates, rallying back from a set down in each of his last three matches.

+He admits he has surpassed his expectations this week and has little left in the tank for his final showdown with Novak Djokovic's conqueror Jiri Vesely on Saturday.

-The world No.7 was 0-2 against his Polish opponent coming into the contest, and was admittedly exhausted after making the semi-finals in Rotterdam, winning Marseille, and reaching the semi-finals in Dubai in three consecutive weeks.
+The world No.7 was 0-2 against Hurkacz coming into the contest, and was admittedly exhausted after making the semi-finals in Rotterdam, winning Marseille, and reaching the semi-finals in Dubai in three consecutive weeks.

 Now through to the championship match, Rublev will be seeking a 10th career title and fifth at the ATP 500 level on Saturday.